What I Did Summer 2019

 the indexer was to generate cross-references and usage information about the

-I showed this was possible in the first half of my internship, spending the next quarter adding support for the rest of the Angular template syntax and rolling out the indexer to production on all of Google’s internal codebaseBrowsed by more than 45K developers, and consisting of more than 26K Angular modules! .
-The last quarter of the internship I fixed bugs, hacked on some Rust stuff, and worked with users of TypeScript indexer plugins.
+I showed this was reliably practicable in the first half of my internship, then spent the next quarter of my internship adding support for the rest of the Angular template syntax and rolling out the indexer to production on all of Google’s internal codebaseBrowsed by more than 45K developers, and consisting of more than 26K Angular modules! .
+The last quarter of my internship I fixed bugs, hacked on some Rust stuff, and worked with customers of TypeScript indexer plugins.

 I gave a talk on developing the Angular indexer: